brianpursley/sorting-network/README.md

-  -i inputfile, --input inputfile           specify a file containing comparison network definition -o [outputfile], --output [outputfile]    specify a file for saving the comparison network definition -c, --check                               check whether it is a sorting network -s [list], --sort [list]                  sorts the list using the input comparison network --svg [outputfile]                        generate SVG
+  -i inputfile, --input inputfile           specify a file containing comparison network definition -o [outputfile], --output [outputfile]    specify a file for saving the comparison network definition -c, --check                               check whether it is a sorting network --show-progress                           show percent complete while checking whether it is a
+                                            sorting network
+  -s [list], --sort [list]                  sorts the list using the input comparison network --svg [outputfile]                        generate SVG